pantheon-systems/documentation/source/_docs/php-errors.md

 </table>

-To learn more about PHP error logs, see [debugging sites with log files](/docs/debug-log-files/).
+To learn more about PHP error logs, see [Log Files on Pantheon](/docs/logs).

 ## PHP Errors Slow Down a Site